-Summer is coming to a close and it seems appropriate to tour another lakefront home before cold weather arrives.
+Summer will be here soon so it seems appropriate to tour a lakefront home to get in warm weather mood.
 Today we’re heading to Minnesota to see a beautiful lake house by Lands End Development and BeBe Design.
 The home is warm and inviting, with a few little quirks tossed in for fun!

 In the living room, the walls reflect board and batten siding as seen on the home’s exterior.
 Rich wood floors, ceiling, and trim keep the room cozy while a brick and wood mantel fireplace add warmth on cooler evenings.
 Simple Roman shades allow full views out the window to the gorgeous scenery outside.

 The lake house kitchen comes alive with pale blue cabinets.